saucelabs/sauce-docs/docs/web-apps/automated-testing/cucumberjs-playwright/yaml.md

 <p><small>| OPTIONAL | STRING |</small></p>

-When sharding is configured, `saucectl` automatically splits the tests (e.g., by spec or concurrency) so that they can easily run in parallel.
+When sharding is enabled, `saucectl` automatically distributes the tests (by spec, concurrency, or scenario) to run in parallel.

+Selectable options:
+- `spec`: Shards by spec file. `saucectl` starts a separate job for each spec file.
-For sharding by concurrency, `saucectl` splits test files into several groups (the number of groups is determined by the concurrency setting).
-Each group will then run as an individual job.
+- `concurrency`: Shards by concurrency level. `saucectl` divides test files into multiple groups based on the specified concurrency setting.
+Each group runs as an individual job.

-Selectable values: `spec` to shard by spec file, `concurrency` to shard by concurrency.
-Remove this field or leave it empty `""` for no sharding.
+- `scenario`: Shards by scenario name. `saucectl` gathers scenario names from the test files and starts a job for each scenario name.
+Scenarios with the same name are grouped into a single job.

+To disable sharding, either remove this field or set it to `""`.

 ```yaml
 suites: